lkarjun/data-science-from-scratch/17 Decision Tree/regression_tree.md

  ## Prune Regression Tree

+     ### Removing leafs...

     * cost complexity pruning
-         calculate the sum of Squared Residuals for each tree.
+         calculate the sum of Squared Residuals for each leaf.

     * Weakest Link Pruning